 They also host the Julia S. Gouw Short Film Challenge, which is open to API women and non-binary filmmakers.

-For updates on application cycles, follow their Instagram page, which also posts casting calls and industry news.
+For updates on application cycles and other information, follow CAPE's Instagram page, which also posts casting calls and industry news.

-Contact CAPE or follow on social media for information on application fees and program costs.
+Contact CAPE or follow on social media for information on application fees and individual program costs.

 Join their mailing list for updates on upcoming events.